Countdown to construction awards

 Place continues its series revisiting winners from last year's North West Regional Construction Awards in the build-up to the 2011 ceremony in May.
-Here we look at the Client of the Year winner, St Helens Council.
+Here we look at Wates Living Space, contractor winner in the equality and diversity category.

 The black-tie awards ceremony and dinner will take place on Thursday 26 May 2011 at Chester Racecourse.
 Please email Caroline Ellison on firstname.lastname@example.org or call 0161 448 2424.
 For further information about sponsorship opportunities please contact Emma Looskin on email@example.com or on 0161 295 5076.